Article at a Glance

 With CPUs and GPUs, instruction stages are pipelined, and new instructions start executing every clock cycle.
 With FPGAs, operations are pipelined so new instruction streams operating on different data start executing every clock cycle.

 While pipeline parallelism is the primary form of parallelism for FPGAs, it can be combined with other types of parallelism.
 For example, data parallelism (SIMD), task parallelism (multiple pipelines), and superscalar execution (multiple independent instructions executing in parallel) can be utilized with pipeline parallelism to achieve maximum performance.

-- Custom on-chip memory topology tuned to algorithm: large bandwidth on-chip memory built to accommodate access pattern to minimize or eliminate stalls.
+- Custom On-Chip Memory Topology Tuned to Algorithm: Large-bandwidth, on-chip memory built to accommodate access pattern, thereby minimizing or eliminating stalls.

 - Rich I/O: FPGA core can interact directly with various network, memory, and custom interfaces and protocols resulting in low and deterministic latency solutions.

 Mapping of oneAPI and SYCL* to CPUs, GPUs, and FPGAs

 Now that the basics of each architecture have been described, this section examines how oneAPI and SYCL execution map to the execution units of CPUs, GPUs, and FPGAs.